aagrosse/fileFish/README.md

 # Description

-This app will allow you to record, retrieve, edit & delete water peremeters for any size of aquarium facility.
+This app will allow you to record, retrieve, edit & delete water parameters for any size of aquarium facility.
 It uses an Oracle powered MySQL database that is secure and dependable.

 ![photo of project]()